-Physical Examination

-All students accepted for admission to the Physician Assistant program are required to submit a completed Health History Questionnaire form (see Appendix 3) prior to matriculation.
+Physical Examination: All students accepted for admission to the Physician Assistant program are required to submit a completed Health History Questionnaire form prior to matriculation.
 In order to insure confidentiality, this documentation must be submitted directly to the Rocky Mountain College Student Health Services.
 DO NOT send any health screening information to the PA Program.